Nirmalaj/devops_coding_exercise/README.md

 ## What to Submit
 - A zip file or link to a github repository with code that accomplishes the following:
-  - Builds a container that successfully runs the [https://github.com/salsify/gifmachine](Sample Application).
+  - Builds a container that successfully runs the [Sample Application](https://github.com/salsify/gifmachine).
   - Creates a runtime environment within AWS to host the application
   - Runs a test that validates the application is up and running as expected
 - A README file with at least the following information